 -

-Weight and diet are NEVER at the center of intuitive eating.
-Intuitive eating is NOT a diet, but rather a way to remove the association of food with diet-based rules and start looking at foods from the point of view of eating and satisfaction.
-While your weight may or may not change by following the Principles (although it often causes weight loss, as the diet ultimately becomes healthy over time), you will notice positive changes in your mindset and your body. general state of health.
+Weight and dieting are NEVER at the center of intuitive eating.
+Intuitive eating is NOT a diet, but rather a way to remove the association of food with diet-based rules and start looking at food from the perspective of nourishment and satisfaction.
+Even if your weight may or may not change by following the principles (though it often leads to weight loss, as ultimately eating becomes healthy over time), you will notice positive changes in your mindset and overall health.

 -

-Intuitive eating doesn't take health into account: eat what you want, when you want.».
+Intuitive eating does not take health into account: "eat what you want, when you want."

-Intuitive eating doesn't mean spending the day stuffing yourself with chocolate, ice cream and poutine!
+Intuitive eating does not mean spending the day stuffing yourself with chocolate, ice cream, and poutine!
 On the contrary, one of the principles is to honor your health.
-An intuitive eater will not only eat to quench his hunger and for fun, he will ALSO eat what makes him feel good physically and mentally.
-Whoever eats a healthy meal will also do so because he feels a feeling of well-being after having eaten it.
-Intuitive Eating helps you detect your body's nutritional needs.
+An intuitive eater will not only eat to satisfy hunger and for pleasure, but they will ALSO do so for what makes them feel good physically and mentally.
+Someone who eats a healthy meal will also do so because they feel a sense of well-being after enjoying it.
+Intuitive eating helps you detect your body's nutritional needs.

 -